 New guidelines from the World Health Organization mean more people are eligible for antiretrorviral therapy.
 It's critical to find ways for people to start treatment without multiple clinic visits.

-In South Africa, female sex workers go for HIV tests, receive counselling and use condoms – but they don't access antiretroviral treatments.
-More options are now available that need to be implemented to change this.
+In South Africa, female sex workers go for HIV tests, receive counselling and use condoms – but don't access antiretroviral treatments.
+More options are now available and can change this.

 Interacting with communities can provide health planners with critical information that can help them solve health challenges in specific areas.